Versalife/streamat/README.md

 - **High Performance**: Asynchronous, chunked operations to maximize throughput.
 - **TileDB Backend**: Leverages the power of the TileDB array database for efficient sparse data storage and retrieval.
 - **RESTful API**: Easy-to-use API for loading matrices, performing vector multiplications, and more.
-- **Data Conversion**: A command-line tool to convert matrices from Matrix Market format to the StreamMat TileDB format.
+- **On-the-Fly Data Conversion**: Automatically converts matrices from popular formats (like Matrix Market) and downloads from URLs.

 ## Installation